dudung/plaintext/content/notes/misc/a-trip-on-sunday.md

     3J4G+X2R, Cijagra, Lengkong, Bandung City, West Java 40265. \
     url https://maps.app.goo.gl/7MUohFs8qMsQqMX49
 + Potential problem
-  - From Masjid Nurul Iman to Balai Sartike via,
+  - From Masjid Nurul Iman to Balai Sartike via
     + Jl.
 Cijagra I,
     + Jl.
 Suryalaya Tengah,
     + Jl.
 Suryalaya Indah.
   - url https://maps.app.goo.gl/zbuRFf7k36EzYkG97.

+## notes
++ The potential problem is overcome.
+Once there was doubt and turning to previous interection, small one, was conducting, but two online service motorcycles passing through and showing the way.
++ It is actually easier that it seems, since in corner of Jl.
+Suryalaya and Jl.
+Cijagra I there is a small park with title of Balai Sartika.
++ And the way back is also easy and the u-turn is only couple of meters after Telcom School, Buah Batu.